Die Hard (franchise): Critical and public response

 Although the first Die Hard has been credited as one of the greatest action movies of all time, critical reaction to its sequels has varied.

 The original Die Hard received substantial praise.
 Pete Croatto of FilmCritic.com called the film "a perfect action movie in every detail, the kind of movie that makes your summer memorable".
 James Berardinelli wrote that the film "represents the class of modern action pictures and the standard by which they must be judged".
 Critic Desson Howe wrote that "Willis has found the perfect vehicle to careen wildly onto the crowded L.A. freeway of Lethal Weapons and Beverly Hills Cops".
 Willis was also called "perfect as the wisecracking John McClane" and "an excellent casting choice as a sardonic action hero".
 Alan Rickman's portrayal of villain Hans Gruber was described as "marvelous" and "a career-making performance".
 Gruber also ranked 46 on the villain side of AFI's 100 Years...100 Heroes and Villains.
 In 2007, Entertainment Weekly ranked Die Hard the greatest action film of all time.

 The first sequel, Die Hard 2, received positive reviews, although not as many as the original.
 Despite only giving the original film two stars, critic Roger Ebert gave this film three and a half stars and called it "terrific entertainment".
 James Berardinelli called the film "somewhat-muddled but still entertaining".
 Peter Travers wrote that "however impressively made, Die Hard 2 begins to wear thin".

-The third film, Die Hard with a Vengeance, received mixed reviews.
+The third film, Die Hard with a Vengeance, initially received mixed reviews.
 Owen Gleiberman of Entertainment Weekly stated that while "McTiernan stages individual sequences with great finesse... they don't add up to a taut, dread-ridden whole".
 James Berardinelli thought that the explosions and fights were "filmed with consummate skill, and were thrilling in their own right".
 Samuel L. Jackson also received praise for his role in the film.
 Desson Howe of The Washington Post thought that "the best thing about the movie was the relationship between McClane and Zeus", saying that Jackson was "almost as good as he was in Pulp Fiction".
+Retrospective reviews have been more positive, with many considering it the best sequel in the franchise.
+(Note: Attributed to multiple references:) Empire considered it to be one of the 50 greatest film sequels in 2009.
+Ben Sherlock of Screen Rant regarded it as the best sequel of the franchise.
+Johnny Hoffman from MovieWeb considered it a step up from the previous film and praised Willis and Jackson's chemistry and the action scenes.